-7.3.3 Program/Erase Failure (P-FAIL, E-FAIL) - Status Only
+7.3.3 Erase Failure (E-FAIL) - Status Only

-The Program/Erase Failure Bits are used to indicate whether the internally-controlled Program/Erase operation was executed successfully or not.
-These bits will also be set respectively when the Program or Erase command is issued to a locked or protected memory array or OTP area.
-Both bits will be cleared at the beginning of the Program Execute or Block/Chip Erase instructions as well as the device RESET instruction.
+The Erase Failure Bit is used to indicate whether the internally-controlled Erase operation was executed successfully (E-FAIL=0) or timed out (E-FAIL=1).
+The E-FAIL bit is also set when the Erase command is issued to a locked or protected memory array.
+This bit is cleared at the beginning of the Block Erase instruction on an unprotected memory array.
+Device Reset instruction can also clear the E-FAIL bit.